gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 Customer intentions can be used to forecast the demand for a new product or for a variation on an existing product.
 Survey design challenges, such as collecting a representative sample, applying a time and cost-effective method, and dealing with non-responses, need to be addressed.

 Furthermore, in this survey setting we must keep in mind the relationship between purchase intention and purchase behavior.
+Customers do not always do what they say they will.
+Many studies have found a positive correlation between purchase intentions and purchase behavior; however, the strength of these correlations varies substantially.
+The factors driving this variation include the timings of data collection and product launch, the definition of "new" for the product, and the type of industry.